Large carnivores and ungulates are threatened due to habitat fragmentation & loss, drought, harsh winters and conflict

 Ranchers

-Ranching with conflict reduction strategies.
+Practicing regenerative agriculture and conflict reduction strategies.

 Land Owners